Julia Volkova: Personal life

 In May 2004, Volkova announced that she was pregnant by her then longtime boyfriend Pavel Sidorov, which caused some controversy due to Sidorov already having a wife and daughter.
-Their daughter, Viktoria Pavlovna "Vika" Volkova, was born on 23 September 2004, in Moscow.
+Their daughter, Viktoria "Vika" Pavlovna Volkova, was born on 23 September 2004, in Moscow.
 Volkova does not keep in contact with Sidorov.

 In 2007, Volkova had a long-term relationship with Uzbek businessman Parviz Yasinov.
 The press reported that she and Yasinov got married.
 Volkova gave birth to a boy named Samir on 27 December 2007, again in Moscow.
 In 2008, it was speculated by the media that she was diagnosed with postpartum depression, but it was never confirmed.
 In 2010, Volkova confirmed that she and Yasinov had broken up, but denied claims that she had been separated from her son.

 In 2012, Volkova was diagnosed with stage I papillary thyroid cancer.
 She underwent surgery at a Moscow hospital, during which her thyroid was removed, along with the tumor itself.
 During the surgery, her vocal nerves were damaged and she lost the ability to speak properly.
 The tumor did not metastasize and she did not require chemotherapy; instead, she underwent hormonal therapy.
 Volkova later underwent two surgeries to restore her vocal cords in Israel and was treated twice in Germany.
 The treatments were unsuccessful, though she got another surgery in South Korea and was later able to recover her voice.
 In 2019, she had a relapse of cancer, underwent a course of treatment, and became cancer-free again in October of the same year.